 - On WMA lands the practice of fanning or reaping is prohibited.
 Fanning/reaping is defined as hunting or stalking wild turkeys while holding or using for hunter concealment any of the following items: a tail fan, a partial or full decoy with a tail fan, or a tail fan mounted to a firearm.
 Tail fans include those made of real or synthetic feathers or an image or likeness of a tail fan applied to any material (Reg.
 123-51).
 This regulation does not apply on private land.

 TURKEY TAGS ARE NO LONGER FREE.
 In addition to the required hunting license and big game permit, all turkey hunters, including youth, are required to have turkey tags in possession while hunting except on the designated youth days.
 The fee for a SC resident is $5 per set of three (3) tags and for a nonresident $100 per set of two (2) tags.
 Youth hunters and 3-year Disability Licensees receive tags for free but must request them annually.
 Lifetime/Senior/Gratis/Disability Licensees receive tags for free annually after requesting them one time.
-Tags may be purchased on-line, by phone or at license vendors and will be mailed beginning in mid-February.
+Tags may be purchased online or at license vendors and will be mailed beginning in mid-February.
 Tags will also be available over the counter at SCDNR regional offices starting in late February.
 Fees associated with turkey tags are dedicated to turkey research, management, and enforcement.
 Prior to the fee on tags, there was no dedicated source of funding for SCDNR’s Wild Turkey Program.

 You Must Report Your Turkey Harvest